anicrob/employee-database-app/README.md

 ## Usage

-Please be sure to run source schema.sql and source seeds.sql to be able to use the app first.
+Please be sure to run source schema.sql and source seeds.sql within the MYSQL shell to be able to use the app first.